garfix/nli-go/doc/manual/knowledge-engineer/produres-as-functions.md

     process(add(A, B, rv))

 Internally, NLI-GO replaces `rv` by a temporary variable, whose value replaces the call `add(A, B, rv)` in the call to `process`.

+Note: in the current implementation functions return only a single binding for a value; the first one returned.